rems-project/cerberus/README.md

 $ opam repository add rems https://github.com/rems-project/opam-repository.git
 $ opam install lem
 ```
-Then using opam, install the following packages (the versions are ones that are known to work, older ones may also be fine):
+Then, again using opam, install the following packages (the versions are ones that are known to work; newer or older ones may also be fine):

 * ocamlfind       (1.8.1)
 * ocamlbuild      (0.14.0)
 * pprint          (20180528)
 * yojson          (1.7.0)
-* ppx\_sexp\_conv (v0.13.0), this a dependency of SibylFS
+* ppx\_sexp\_conv (v0.13.0), this is a dependency of SibylFS
-* sexplib	        (v0.13.0), this a dependency of SibylFS
+* sexplib	        (v0.13.0), this is a dependency of SibylFS
-* ppx\_deriving	 (4.4), this a dependency of SibylFS
+* ppx\_deriving	 (4.4), this is a dependency of SibylFS
 * cmdliner        (1.0.4)
 * menhir			 (20190924)
 * z3				 (4.8.6)